-“I take my ‘big money’ life goals very seriously,” she said.
-Goals might include three- to six-months of living expenses in an emergency fund, paying off debt, and investing for retirement.
+“I take my ‘big money’ life goals very seriously,” Dunlap said.
+Goals might include three- to six-months of living expenses in an emergency fund, paying off debt, or investing for retirement.

-Then, prioritize spending with the 50/30/20 rule, popularized by U.S. Senator Elizabeth Warren in her book “All Your Worth,” written with her daughter Amelia Warren Tyagi.
-In essence, 50% of your income should go to needs, 30% to wants, and 20% to savings.
+Some people prioritize spending with the 50/30/20 rule, popularized by U.S. Senator Elizabeth Warren, D-Mass., in her book All Your Worth, written with her daughter, Amelia Warren Tyagi.
+In essence, 50% of your income should go to your needs, 30% to wants, and 20% to savings.

 We’ve created a spreadsheet—The Balance’s Simple 50/30/20 Budget Template—to help you track your spending and income, and also set priorities.
 We’ve added basic 50/30/20 spending categories, but you can adjust them to suit your needs.
 If you note your spending is far above the 50/30/20 framework, particularly where needs are concerned, consider big moves such as getting a roommate or asking for a raise.

 Not everyone is going to find that the 50/30/20 rule syncs up with their situation.
 Grewal points out you may want to save more than 20% if you’ve set a goal to buy your first house, for example.
 Also, a single software engineer living with family could spend much less than 50% on necessities, allowing them to save more—versus an hourly retail worker paying rent on an apartment.